Phase 1: Feltham Town Centre Traffic and Transport Improvements

 Network Rail has closed the level crossing on Bedfont Lane and is extending the platforms at that end of the station to accommodate 10 carriage trains.

-A new shared pedestrian and cycle bridge is being constructed by Network Rail and is expected to be completed in spring 2020.
+A new shared pedestrian and cycle bridge is being constructed by Network Rail and is expected to be completed by December 2020.

 To facilitate the closing of the level crossing, the council is changing the surrounding highway and upgrading pedestrian, cycle and bus facilities in the town centre.
 These improvements will ensure that the closure of the level crossing has minimal impact on the surrounding roads and improves road safety for all road users.

-To enable these improvements to be made, Hounslow Road (between New Road and Hanworth Road) is currently closed to all traffic and pedestrians and it is expected to reopen in summer 2019.
+To enable these improvements to be made, Hounslow Road (between New Road and Hanworth Road) is open in one direction southbound towards the town centre and there is a pedestrian route along Hounslow Road.

-The temporary road closure is enabling us to:
+The partial road closure is enabling us to:

 - widen Hounslow Road to provide a left turn lane into Hanworth Road and new bus stops